 Testing Your Furnace’s Airflow

 This may sound complicated, but it’s really pretty easy.
 While your furnace is running, walk around your home and feel your heat registers for airflow.
 If you don’t feel anything, see if there’s anything you can see that might be blocking the register.
-If there’s not, call Michael Bonsby Heating & Air Conditioning to make sure everything is working fine with your furnace blower.
+If there’s not, call Michael Bonsby HVAC & Plumbing to make sure everything is working fine with your furnace blower.

 What to Do If Your Furnace Doesn’t Ignite

 The most common reason a gas furnace will fail to ignite is the pilot light going out.
 If your pilot light goes out, shut off the gas cock (located near the pilot).
 Next, turn the cock to “pilot” while pushing the pilot RESET button.
 Hold a match up to the gas to light the pilot again.